Avocado Ranch Dressing

 Two glass jars with avocado ranch dressing on a marble board with lemons in the background.

-Most ranch dressings start with a base of mayo, sour cream and buttermilk, but I knew from the get-go that I wanted to skip those things.
-I opted for Almond Breeze almondmilk with lemon juice to replace the buttermilk, along with avocado and olive oil to replace the mayo and sour cream.
+Almond milk – while most ranch dressings start with a base of mayo, sour cream and buttermilk, but I knew from the get-go that I wanted to skip those things.
+I opted for Almond Breeze almondmilk with lemon juice to replace the buttermilk

 The result is a delicious, herby dressing that’s just as creamy, if not creamier then regular ranch.
 It’s seriously the best!